Existence of unimodular triangulations - positive results: Examples

 The only type $\rootB$ hyperplane cutting through its interior but not creating any non-integer vertices is $z=0$.
 This is the hyperplane used in the proof of Proposition~\ref{prop:type-B}, and cuts $P$ into two compressed type $\rootB$ polytopes.
 Each of them is a square pyramid and they both have type $\rootB$ unimodular triangulations, but their type $\rootB$ triangulations use different diagonals of the square.
 Meaning, in the last step of the proof we cannot triangulate the cells of the short-root dicing of $P$ using transformed $\rootA$-triangulations. \end{example}

 We do not know whether Proposition~\ref{prop:type-B} can be extended to yield quadratic triangulations of type $\rootB$ polytopes.
 We do know arbitrary pulling refinements will not work, because there are non-flag pulling triangulations of the order polytope $[0,1]^3$.
-However, pulling according to the vertex order of a linear functional works for $[0,1]^3$.
-An affirmative answer to the following question would imply the existence of quadratic triangulations for all type $\rootB$ polytopes.
+Even pulling according to the vertex order of a linear functional may produce non-flag triangulations in higher dimensional order polytopes.
+(The smallest example we know of is six-dimensional: the order polytope of the Boolean lattice on three elements with the minimum and maximum elements removed.)

-\begin{question} If the vertices of the order polytope $O(\preccurlyeq)$ are ordered according to a generic linear functional, does pulling the vertices of $O(\preccurlyeq)$ in that order necessarily produce a flag triangulation? \end{question}

 However, the following lemma, combined with Lemma~\ref{lemma:normal-covering} does guarantee that the toric ideals of type $\rootB$ polytopes are quadratically generated, since $\rootB$-cells are equivalent to $\rootA$-cells (which have quadratic triangulations).